landlab/landlab/docs/source/development/practices/develop_with_git.rst

 is that you can have several different branches running in parallel, each aiming to complete a particular objective.
 The master version of the code is not changed until you *merge* your completed branch back into the master.
-If you decide that changes you’re making are actually unhelpful or redundant, you can easily roll them back - either by individually reverting each committed change, or by deleting the whole branch.
+If you decide that changes you're making are actually unhelpful or redundant, you can easily roll them back - either by individually reverting each committed change, or by deleting the whole branch.